JSON Formatter Online

 - 1

-Drop your JSON into the editor on the left, or click the upload icon to load a .json file from disk.
+Paste a payload into the editor in this free online JSON formatter, or click the upload icon to load a .json file from disk.
+The whole payload stays in your browser tab.

 - 2